Oboij/Blogg/README.md

 ```
 ActivityStreamService is in the library provided by SBT and does all the communication.
 You only need to create an endpoint.
 Everything looks good right?
-Noting special hereÖ
+Noting special here‚Ä¶
 But why do I use service.getStream() to get all the status updates?
 I found out that it was the method that matched what I wanted the best, even though there are methods like getAllUpdates().
-As Iím going by trial and error, as Iím sure you do as well, you might find that another method is superior, but who knows?
+As I‚Äôm going by trial and error, as I‚Äôm sure you do as well, you might find that another method is superior, but who knows?

 ## Final Thoughts

-After Iíve done a few projects with SBT.
+After I‚Äôve done a few projects with SBT.
 I still find it very annoying that the documentation is really bad.
 It makes the development-process slower and sometimes a bit frustrating.On the whole, I think the SBT is okey.
 If they update the documentation it can become really pleasant to work with.
 I hope that you have learned something  and can learn by my mistakes!